jfiander/fa_rails/README.md

 `Layer` is used to combine multiple units into a single end object.
-It takes advantage of the Hash input style on `Icon` and `Span` to allow it to accept a single configuration Hash for the entire stack.
+It takes advantage of the Hash input style on `Icon` and `Span` to allow it to accept a single configuration Array for the entire stack.

 All three classes respond to two output methods: `raw` and `safe`.